haimbilia/BuyHub/readme.txt

     => 063733 - Buyer: Geo Location: Suggestion to add a clear all button => 063695 - Buyer: Product is still showing under 'Save for later' section even though the buyer has added it to the cart.
     => 063694 - Admin: Suggestion to don't show the sorting according to the Brand's name by default and recently added brands should show on the top of the table
-    => #063690 - Admin: Loader is not showing while uploading the media under the category section
+    => 063690 - Admin: Loader is not showing while uploading the media under the category section => 063686 - Admin: The admin is able to delete the categories if their associated products are deactivated

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last